 Safety razor vs disposable cartridge razor will reveal a marked difference in price.
-These can range from £20.00 for a multi-pack of disposable razors leading to an average monthly outlay of £11.00 per month as each has limited shaves before discarding.
-Annual net expense will average out at around £132 per year.
+These can range from £20.00 for a multi-pack disposable razor leading to an average monthly outlay of £11.00 per month as each has limited shaves before discarding.
+The annual net expense will average out at around £132 per year.

 Blades Available for Safety Razors:

 They are very high quality.
-Feather Hi-Stainless Platinum Razor Blades are made by a Japanese manufacturer who has been in business since 1964.
+Hi-Stainless Platinum feather Blades are made by a Japanese manufacturer who has been in business since 1964.
 They use the same technology for making surgical implements.
-They restrict the platinum coating to a fraction of a millimeter for each tip.
+They restrict the platinum coating to a fraction of a millimetre for each tip.

 These razors are extremely sharp, not recommended for novice users.
 Average price per packet of 100 is £26.00.
 Each one will last two or three shaves.